kristamcherry/krista_coding_samples/README.md

 # Python
 This is a project I did for AMATH 352 (applied linear algebra).
 The program uses matrix algebra to solve for voltages and currents in an electric circuit.

-I also put test1.txt and final.txt files in the folder which give the starting conditions of the circuit.
+I also put test1.txt and final.txt files in the folder which give possible starting conditions of the circuit.

 #Java
 This is a project I did for CSE 143 (Introduction to Computer Science (Data Structures).
 The program takes in a dictionary of words and a phrase, then returns all possible combinations of the letters in the phrase based on the dictionary.